nxp-qoriq-yocto-sdk/uspdcp/README.txt

 	-> PowerPC Cross compiler path.
 The SEC driver was tested with gcc-4.5.55-eglibc-2.11.55, which is the GNU toolchain installed by default with ltib for Freescale SDK 1.0.

+	-> WUSDK BSP release path.
+This depends on the location of the release.

 	-> SEC device version.
 Configured for SEC 4.4 now.
 ----------------------------------------------------------------------------------------------------
 CONFIGURE LINUX KERNEL